-In this guide, we’ll show you everything you need to know in order to purchase DOT, the native token of Polkadot.
-Read on for our three-step guide, as well as a more in-depth look at the project.
+In this guide, we’ll show you everything you need to know in order to buy DOT, the native token of Polkadot.
+Read on for our three-step guide on how to buy Polkadot (DOT), as well as a more in-depth look at the project.

 The most important part of buying any cryptocurrency, Polkadot included, is choosing a vendor that is safe, affordable, and easy to use.
 We’ve listed our top choices below to help you select the right platform according to your needs.